andreafabrizi/Dropbox-Uploader/README.md

 Only if the file is smaller than 150Mb, the standard upload API is used, and if the -p option is specified the default curl progress bar is displayed during the upload process.
 The local file/dir parameter supports wildcards expansion.
+If you specify - (dash) instead of an actual local file, data from standard input will be read and uploaded.
+In this case, a remote file name is mandatory.

 * **download** &lt;REMOTE_FILE/DIR&gt; [LOCAL_FILE/DIR]
 Download file or directory from Dropbox to a local folder